steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
+    Should the Python image masks be integers or booleans (instead of doubles)?

+    Gaussian Filter
+        The filter must iterate (by row) each image element and calculate the Gaussian value.

     Gaussian Kernel
+        The standard kernel should be created one time.
+        For each image pixel the kernel must be masked, setting to zero the excluded elements.
+            After masking, the kernel can be normalized.

-        Review type annotations in new code.
+    Review type annotations in new Python code.

     Move to .NET Core 2.1
         C:\Program Files\dotnet\sdk\2.1.401\Sdks\Microsoft.NET.Sdk\targets\Microsoft.NET.ObsoleteReferences.targets(33,5): warning NETSDK1059: The tool 'Microsoft.EntityFrameworkCore.Tools.DotNet' is now included in the .NET Core SDK.
         Information on resolving this warning is available at (https://aka.ms/dotnetclitools-in-box).
 [D:\ModelRelief\ModelRelief\ModelRelief.csproj]

-        Why are there different versions of vc and vs2015_runtime between devenv and mrenv?
+        Why are there different versions of vc and vs2015_runtime between devenv and mrenv? devenv
-            devenv
                 vc                        14.1                 h0510ff6_3
                 vs2015_runtime            15.5.2                        3
             mrenv
                 vc                        14                            0    conda-forge
                 vs2015_runtime            14.0.25420                    0    conda-forge

     N.B.
 The Gaussian blur used in Kerber's paper ignores pixels that have been masked.
     The implementation here does include them.
 It seems a custom kernel (ndimage "generic filter") may be required that takes into consideration the overall mask. https://www.geeksforgeeks.org/gaussian-filter-generation-c/
     https://dsp.stackexchange.com/questions/10057/gaussian-blur-standard-deviation-radius-and-kernel-size
     https://www.codewithc.com/gaussian-filter-generation-in-c/
     https://stackoverflow.com/questions/8204645/implementing-gaussian-blur-how-to-calculate-convolution-matrix-kernel

     Technical Review
         Review the Blender implementation.
             What were the pre-processing steps that were done to prepare the data for the Poisson solver?